-This June, Public Art Fund will present the seminal billboard “Untitled”, 1989, by Felix Gonzalez-Torres (American, b.
+In June 2019, Public Art Fund presented the seminal billboard “Untitled”, 1989, by Felix Gonzalez-Torres (American, b.
 Cuba, 1957-1996) to coincide with the 50th anniversary of the Stonewall Uprising and WorldPride in New York City.
 Public Art Fund originally organized the project in 1989, when Gonzalez-Torres first installed this work on the 20th anniversary of the Stonewall Rebellion.
-Thirty years later, the work will be shown in its original location: Sheridan Square in Greenwich Village, above Village Cigars and across from the historic Stonewall Inn bar.
+Thirty years later, the work was shown in its original location: Sheridan Square in Greenwich Village, above Village Cigars and across from the historic Stonewall Inn bar.

-On the occasion of this project, on June 3 Public Art Fund will hold a panel discussion on public art and activism spanning almost 40 years.
-The panel will feature pioneering artists and activists whose practice and work in the public realm addresses social mobilization and advocacy for human rights.
+On the occasion of this project, on June 3, 2019, Public Art Fund held a panel discussion on public art and activism spanning almost 40 years.
+The panel featured pioneering artists and activists whose practice and work in the public realm addresses social mobilization and advocacy for human rights.

 About the speakers: